kur0byte/kur0byte/README.md

 ## Hi there 👋, I am Kuro
 ![image](https://github.com/kur0byte/img/blob/main/1kLR.gif)

-a tech leader and self-taught developer with a passion for the backend and architecture, though I’m no stranger to navigating the intricacies of frontend frameworks.
+a software engineer, tech lead and self-taught developer with a passion for the backend and architecture, though I’m no stranger to navigating the intricacies of frontend frameworks.
 My primary focus lies in product development, where I combine my expertise and attention to detail to create innovative solutions that stand the test of time.

 🌱 As an unstoppable learner, I'm constantly exploring new technologies and methodologies to enhance my skills and contribute to the tech community.
 My journey in tech is driven by a curiosity that knows no bounds and a commitment to excellence in every project I undertake.